 Fish the Lower Owens River

 Bishop is well known as a world-class seasonal fly-fishing destination.
-It is also is a magnificent winter fishing region.
+It is also a magnificent winter fishing region.
 Fly, bait, and lure fishing are legal all year long in the Lower Owens River.
 There are miles of canals, protected ponds, and large reservoirs, some offering handicapped-accessible fishing piers, that are easily accessible by car.
 The rivers and reservoirs are regularly stocked with trout by the California Department of Fish and Wildlife.
 The warmer waters of protected ponds and eddies yield catches of bass, bluegill, carp, and even catfish.

 Why not add a little fish to your menu of activities while you’re in the Eastern Sierra in winter?
 Bunk in Bishop.
 Ski, sled, or snowboard wherever the snow suits your style.
 And spend an afternoon or day fishing in our warm, watery, winter backyard.

 The knowledgeable and experienced folks who live and fish in the Eastern Sierra can help you plan a fishing excursion or take you and your family out on a fishing trip that will be safe, fun and rewarding.
 Get some gear and information from our local sporting goods stores, or contact one of our local guiding companies, which cater to beginners as well as experienced anglers, or contact Sierra Bright Dot Fishing to book a guided excursion.

 Do some fishing preparation with the kids at home and get them excited and ready for this adventure.
 Take a look at this previous blog on getting your kids ready for fishing.

 Climb the Boulders and Bishop Tuff

-Our big backyard is world renown for bouldering and rock climbing and, you guessed it, winter is the perfect season for it.
+Our big backyard is world-renowned for bouldering and rock climbing and, you guessed it, winter is the perfect season for it.
 There are two excellent bouldering areas, the Buttermilks and the Happys and Sads (as they’re fondly known by climbers.)